We Served 1,267 People in 2021

 “I’ve been very happy with it since the moment it was installed.”

-Paraquad served more than 2,500 people like Claire and Anita in 2016.
+Paraquad served nearly 1,267 people like Claire and Anita in 2021.
 We have the resources to help you or someone you know achieve your independent living goals.